DSaunders/AgileMetrics/README.md

 ### Build Time

-Displays the total time to produce a worting build (the time your pipeline takes to execute, from start to finish):
+Displays the total time to produce a working build (the time your pipeline takes to execute, from start to finish):

 ![image](https://user-images.githubusercontent.com/4059030/177157766-fe7d6d53-077b-4206-a599-ee96a73709e0.png)